Top 5 Papaya Health Benefits

-Cholesterol oxidization is considered a dangerous process, potentially leading to arteries blocked with plaque that can result in heart attacks.
+Cholesterol oxidation is considered a dangerous process, potentially leading to arteries blocked with plaque that can result in heart attacks.
 Increasing your intake of these antioxidants from health foods like papaya may help improve blood flow to the heart and reduce your risk of developing heart disease.

 Papaya is also good source of folate which helps control homocysteine levels in the bloodstream.
 High levels of homocysteine in the blood is known to damage blood vessels and is considered another potential cause of cardiovascular disease.

 Additionally, the beneficial fiber in papaya can help lower undesirable LDL cholesterol levels in the blood by inhibiting its absorption during digestion.
 This is yet another way eating this amazing superfood can help protect us from heart disease and stroke.